Zulus under Shaka, approximately 5,000 (including auxillary allies)

 Shaka was grateful for these periodic conferences that Nomahlanjana was convening.
 It gave his men time to rest, get a drink, and dress their wounds.
 It also meant more time for the Ndwandwes to parch under the hot sun, and for more of them to skulk off to the north to quench their thirst.
 He walked over to the south end of the hilltop and looked anxiously in the direction of the "bait" cattle he had sent out that morning.
 He had arranged for a certain smoke signal to be lit by the escort detachment when and if the pursuing four regiments of Ndwandwes caught up with and captured the cattle.
 This would mean they were on their way back.
 There was no signal yet.
 But it was only a matter of time.

-The Fourth ChargeThe new Ndwandwe plan was very clever.
+The Fourth ChargeThe war council that the Ndwandwe convened came up with a clever plan.
 Nomahlanjana passed the word along that after an initial assault up the hill by four of his regiments, they were to feign a panicked flight down the hill.
-This would, he reasoned, draw the Zulus down in a "victorious" pursuit, where his remaining four regiments would fall on them in disorder and slaughter them.
+This would, he reasoned, draw the Zulus down in a "victorious" pursuit, where his remaining four regiments would fall on them and slaughter them in their disorder.
 This was just the thing that Shaka had warned his men against the night before, under the threat of death.
+And it almost worked.
+Just as a similar break in discipline had been the undoing of the Anglo-Saxon army at Hastings.
+(Though I'm reasonably certain that was not on the African prince's mind in 1818.)

 The fourth charge commenced once the Ndwandwes got within a spear's throw (25 yards) of the Zulu lines, they turned and "fled" down the hill, holding their shields against their backs.
 In spite of their discipline, the Zulu regiments pursued them, just as Nomahlanjana had hoped.
 Because of their conditioning and the fact that they were barefoot, they outstripped the sandaled Ndwandwes and inflicted terrible carnage on them, such that the first line of the enemy collided with the "ambushing" second line and all of them began to run.